victoriag1/Cocktail-Generator/README.md

 User Deliverables
 1. As a user, I should be able to search for any alcoholic drink in an array of options.
 2. As a user, the name and instructions on how to make the drink should appear on the page as well as an image.
-3. Users will also be able to access a random cocktail
+3. Users will also be able to access a random cocktail with description and name after clicking a button.
+4. As a user, I should be able to access an image and instructions of the random cocktail clicked after button is pressed.

 #API